Estimated reading time: 7 minutes

 Regardless of what is budgeted (or not budgeted) for raises, communicating with employees throughout the process is crucial to avoid unexpected surprises.

-Employees need to know if raises will be available if they are meeting expectations, and how raise distribution is tied to performance results.
 If budget dollars are tight and raises aren’t available for next year, make employees aware of financial challenges.
 And get them involved in helping to find cost-cutting solutions.

-What percentage are you budgeting for 2023 raises?
+What percentage are you budgeting for 2025 raises?

 Learn More About Staff Evaluations